Capital Improvement Projects

 Groundwater Recharge System (LID)

 This project at the Cavallaro Transit Center on Kings Village Road will provide parking lot features to reduce stormwater volumes, improve water quality and increase groundwater recharge through the capture and treatment of stormwater from the south end of the parking lot.
 This project, funded through the state Department of Water Resources Urban Community Drought Relief Grant Program, enhances improvements that were made on the north end of the parking lot in 2016.
-Work hours will be 8 a.m. to 4:30 p.m. from August 2024 through early January 2025.
 Learn more.

 Intertie #1- Scotts Valley-City of Santa Cruz Water System Interconnection